pirtoo/turning-feather/README.md

   You can set a program and walk down range without needing to return to the unit to run or change stages.

   ZPT module can be programmed to respond to several different remotes.
-See the [ZPT datasheet](https://www.rfsolutions.co.uk/downloads/1523289764DS-ZPT-1.pdf) for programming instructions.
+See the [ZPT datasheet](https://www.rfsolutions.co.uk/content/download-files/ZPT-3-DATASHEET.pdf) for programming instructions.
 I keep the learning button internal to the unit so it can't be accidentally activated.

 * Display is a [Featherwing 2.4" TFT](https://www.adafruit.com/product/3315).

 * Control/power connector is RJ45, takes ground, +12V power and two signal lines for face and away activation at 12V.
 As used [here](https://web.archive.org/web/20190102055407/http://www.indelfa.co.uk/tt/tt_images/relay.gif).

+The controls and power connections are exposed to another optional board connector if you do not want to use RJ45.

 ## Current state